 If we were to stand before a person of importance, we put our best foot forward.
 If we were to stand before the Queen of England, we would put on our best clothes and be on our best behavior.
 If Jesus is the King of kings, the son of God, should we not do the same?
 Should we not get our life together?
 Should we not overcome our sin first before we try to approach Him?

 What the gospels will tell you is that Jesus would say, “Come as you are.”

 Jesus Christ already sees the dirt and the grime.
-He knows our most vilest thoughts and the darkest places of our mind.
+He knows our vilest thoughts and the darkest places of our minds.
 We come before Him, whether we like it or not, already exposed.
 There is no sin too great: sexual indiscretions, lying, cheating, murder, abortion, alcoholism, drug abuse, etc.

 But He doesn’t receive us with reproach nor contempt nor condemnation.
 He says, “Let me first show you how much I love you despite all of this.
 Once you understand how loved you are, I will help you overcome the sin, and the brokenness, and the pain, and I will give you my strength in the struggle.”
 That is not religion, that is LOVE.

 I leave you with one final note, or better yet, a drawing.
 When I first thought about writing this blog, before the words came to me there was an image.
 I saw it in my mind and I worked on it day after day to bring it to life.
 Only after the image was complete, did the words start flowing.
 So if you ask me, “Who is Jesus? ” I might just say, “Let me show you.”

 John 3:16 For God so loved the world, that He gave his only Son, that whoever believes in Him should not perish but have eternal life.